 I talk a lot about why I choose to build community in all-in-one platforms.
 But can a social media platform be a good place to build community?
 Yes and no.

-No, a social media platform is not the best place to host and foster your community anymore (it used to be).
+No, a social media platform is not the best place to host and foster a tight-knit community of people aligned on similar values, interests, or ambitions anymore (it used to be).

 Let’s dig in.

 I cut my community teeth in the era of The Facebook Group.
 When I built my first brand community there was one “affordable” all-in-one community platform option on the market and it was unimpressive to say the least.
 At the time, building your private online community on a social media platform was really the best option because:

 There were no sleek, affordable, simple community platforms out there.

 People were hesitant to join a community that made them create and engage in an unfamiliar or untrusted platform.